Memory: Construction for general manipulation

 This new research into the concept of reconsolidation has opened the door to methods to help those with unpleasant memories or those that struggle with memories.
 An example of this is if you had a truly frightening experience and recall that memory in a less arousing environment, the memory will be weaken the next time it is retrieved.
 "Some studies suggest that over-trained or strongly reinforced memories do not undergo reconsolidation if reactivated the first few days after training, but do become sensitive to reconsolidation interference with time."
 This, however does not mean that all memory is susceptible to reconsolidation.
 There is evidence to suggest that memory that has undergone strong training and whether or not is it intentional is less likely to undergo reconsolidation.
 There was further testing done with rats and mazes that showed that reactivated memories were more susceptible to manipulation, in both good and bad ways, than newly formed memories.
-It is still not known whether or not these are new memories formed and it's an inability to retrieve the proper one for the situation or if it's a reconsolidated memory.
+It is still not known whether or not these are new memories formed and it is an inability to retrieve the proper one for the situation or if it is a reconsolidated memory.
 Because the study of reconsolidation is still a newer concept, there is still debate on whether it should be considered scientifically sound.

 Improving

 A UCLA research study published in the June 2008 issue of the American Journal of Geriatric Psychiatry found that people can improve cognitive function and brain efficiency through simple lifestyle changes such as incorporating memory exercises, healthy eating, physical fitness and stress reduction into their daily lives.
 This study examined 17 subjects, (average age 53) with normal memory performance.

 Eight subjects were asked to follow a "brain healthy" diet, relaxation, physical, and mental exercise (brain teasers and verbal memory training techniques).
 After 14 days, they showed greater word fluency (not memory) compared to their baseline performance.
 No long-term follow-up was conducted; it is therefore unclear if this intervention has lasting effects on memory.

+Exercise, even at light intensity, significantly improves memory across all age groups, with the greatest benefits observed in children and adolescents.
+Even low- to moderate-intensity exercise and shorter interventions (1–3 months) can produce meaningful cognitive improvements.

 There are a loosely associated group of mnemonic principles and techniques that can be used to vastly improve memory known as the art of memory.

 The International Longevity Center released in 2001 a report which includes in pages 14–16 recommendations for keeping the mind in good functionality until advanced age.
 Some of the recommendations are: